Charles Duggan was born in 1842 at Dudley, Worcester, England.

 Charles became involved in public affairs, especially those in St Albans, Christchurch, where they lived.
 At this time the Duggan family lived in Mays Road.

-The Mutual Improvement Society was founded in Christchurch in 1867 and Charles was elected librarian.
+The St Albans Mutual Improvement Association was founded in Christchurch in 1867 and Charles was elected librarian.

 The constitution drawn up was: “All loud talking, swearing or profane language, practical joking, smoking or drunkenness were strictly forbidden as well as political or religious controversy.
 Membership was to be two shillings and sixpence an adult male and one shilling for a youth.
 No women were to be admitted.”